Dual-modulus prescaler

-A dual modulus prescaler is an electronic circuit used in high-frequency synthesizer designs to overcome the problem of generating narrowly spaced frequencies that are nevertheless too high to be passed directly through the feedback loop of the system.
+A dual modulus prescaler is an electronic circuit.
+It is used in high-frequency synthesizer designs to overcome the problem of generating narrowly spaced frequencies that are nevertheless too high to be passed directly through the feedback loop of the system.
 The modulus of a prescaler is its frequency divisor.
 A dual-modulus prescaler has two separate frequency divisors, usually M and M+1.

 The problem

-A frequency synthesizer produces an output frequency, fo, which divided by the modulus, N, is the reference frequency, fr:
+A frequency synthesizer produces an output frequency, fo, which, divided by the modulus, N, is the reference frequency, fr:

 The modulus is generally restricted to integer values, as the comparator will match when the waveform is in phase.
 Typically, the possible frequency multiples will be the channels for which the radio equipment is designed, so fr will usually be equal to the channel spacing.
 For example, on narrow-band radiotelephones, a channel spacing of 12.5 kHz is typical.

 Suppose that the programmable divider, using N, is only able to operate at a maximum clock frequency of 10 MHz, but the output fo is required to be in the hundreds of MHz range.
-Interposing a fixed prescaler that can operate at this frequency range with a division ratio M of say, 40, drops the output frequency into the operating range of the programmable divider.
+Interposing a fixed prescaler that can operate at this frequency range with a division ratio M of, say, 40 drops the output frequency into the operating range of the programmable divider.
 However, a factor of 40 has been introduced into the equation, so the output frequency is now:

 If fr remains at 12.5 kHz, only every 40th channel can be obtained.
-Alternatively, if fr is reduced by a factor of 40 to compensate, it becomes 312.5 Hz, which is much too low to give good filtering and lock performance characteristics.
+Alternatively, if fr is reduced by a factor of 40 to compensate; it becomes 312.5 Hz, which is much too low to give good filtering and lock performance characteristics.
 It also means that programming the divider becomes more complex, as the modulus needs to be verified so that only those that give true channels are used, not every 1/40th of a channel that is available.

 The solution

 The solution is the dual modulus prescaler.
 The main divider is split into two parts, the main part N and an additional divider A, which is strictly less than N. Both dividers are clocked from the output of the dual-modulus prescaler, but only the output of the N divider is fed back to the comparator.
 Initially, the prescaler is set to divide by M + 1.
-Both N and A count down until A reaches zero, at which point the prescaler is switched to a division ratio of M. At this point, the divider N has completed A counts.
+Both N and A count down until A reaches zero, at which point the prescaler is switched to a division ratio of M. At this point; the divider N has completed A counts.
 Counting continues until N reaches zero, which is an additional N - A counts.
-At this point the cycle repeats.
+At this point, the cycle repeats.